unicef/publicgoods-toolkit/community.md

   advertise that expertise, to maintain it, and to provide leads on direct or indirect sources of revenue.
 Interaction with these projects is sometimes equivalent to interaction with that particular vendor.
 The [Coral web site commenting and community building platform](https://coralproject.net/) is such an example, with Vox Media supporting the open source project and making money through hosting, training and implementation help.
+The [Osano open source cookie/consent management platform](https://github.com/osano/cookieconsent) could be categorized here.
+It's open to contribution but largely maintained by the parent B-corp company Osano, which also offers a paid hosted version.

 * [Controlled Ecosystem](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.12)